Nepal | India | info | About | Contact

 Sunglasses

-Bring good wraparound glasses suitable for snow, its bright up there even without snow.
+Bring good wraparound glasses suitable for snow, its bright up there even without snow, and perhaps a spare or lighter tinted pair.
 Specialized glacier glasses with side pieces are not needed, although if you have, do bring.
 Contact lens wearers report very few problems except cleaning them in the conditions.

 Gloves